 Delta 10 And DEA

 The recent clarification from the Drug Enforcement Administration (DEA) has left things pretty unclear regarding hemp-derived THCs.
 The 2020 Interim Rule released late August states that “all synthetically derived tetrahydrocannabinols remain Schedule I controlled substances.”
-Still, federal law doesn’t define this term which leaves everything up in the air because there are so many different aspects involved with their creation.
+Still, federal law doesn’t define this term, which leaves everything in the air because so many different aspects are involved with their creation.

 And now the situation is even more confusing.
-The Farm Bill legalized all industrial hemp plants, and its cannabinoids and has raised questions on whether THC is protected under this act if it’s deemed “synthetic.”
+The Farm Bill legalized all industrial hemp plants and their cannabinoids and has raised questions on whether THC is protected under this act if it’s deemed “synthetic.”
 The DEA could release its final rule soon, hopefully clarifying what kind of substances are legal at both state and federal government levels.

-Even after the DEA comes out with their statement, it still has to be passed from the Senate, and the farm bill to be renewed before we could see any potential restrictions.
+Even after the DEA comes out with its statement, it still has to be passed by the Senate and the farm bill to be renewed before we could see any potential restrictions.
 Until then, South Carolina law allows you to purchase as many hemp-derived THC products as you wish…

 A Brief History Of Cannabis Use

 The use of cannabis dates back more than a millennium, even though we didn’t know what was causing the effects we so loved and needed back then.
-Archaeologists found evidence of cannabis with high levels of THC in western China dating back to 2,500 years, suggesting humans were intentionally cultivating THC-rich cannabis specimens further around than we could have ever imagined.
+Archaeologists found evidence of cannabis with high levels of THC in western China dating back to 2,500 years, suggesting humans intentionally cultivated THC-rich cannabis specimens further than we could have ever imagined.

 And no, they weren’t just using cannabis to get stoned; the multi-beneficial plant continues its use for medicine for far longer than it has ever been used for recreational purposes.